front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 - Resolvers for fields that are not in the `schema` now throw errors.
 To avoid this remove all unneeded `field`/`Type` resolvers that do not have a representation in the GraphQL `schema`.
 Check our [cleaning commit](https://gitlab.com/front-commerce/front-commerce/-/merge_requests/1216/diffs?commit_id=1e2e04e7f28dba2ebd36da50701478a13a58a238) regarding this issue.
 - `makeApolloClientStub` now expects resolvers as an argument instead of mocks.
 This is in tandem with the [`graphql-tools` upgrade notes](https://www.graphql-tools.com/docs/mocking#migration-from-v7-and-below).
 Note that we provided an adapter that converts `mocks` to `resolvers` so that old tests are not affected.
 However it is recommended to make the change.
 To disable the adapter's warning set `FRONT_COMMERCE_WEB_PRINT_MAKEAPOLLOCLIENTSTUB_MOCKS_DEPRECATION_WARNING` environment variable to `"false"`.
 - The use of `SchemaVisitor`/`SchemaDirectiveVisitor` to implement GraphQL directive is deprecated and it is replaced by the use of the [new API](https://www.graphql-tools.com/docs/schema-directives).
 We implemented an adapter so that uses of `SchemaVisitor`/`SchemaDirectiveVisitor` will not break, however it is recommended to make the change.
 Please note that the adapter only supports the use of `visitFieldDefinition` function of the `SchemaVisitor`/`SchemaDirectiveVisitor` class.
 If you have use for other functions and cannot make the change to the new API please contact us for help.
-- When using node 17 you need to prefix your npm commands by `NODE_OPTIONS=--openssl-legacy-provider` e.g. `NODE_OPTIONS=--openssl-legacy-provider npm start`, `NODE_OPTIONS=--openssl-legacy-provider npm run build`.
+- When using Node 17 you need to prefix your npm commands by `NODE_OPTIONS=--openssl-legacy-provider` e.g. `NODE_OPTIONS=--openssl-legacy-provider npm start`, `NODE_OPTIONS=--openssl-legacy-provider npm run build`.
 - When using npm >= 7 you need to add `--legacy-peer-deps` to npm install commands. e.g. `npm install --legacy-peer-deps`, `npm i some_dependency --legacy-peer-deps`.

 <ul>